People may not think traveling Berlin on a budget is possible, what with it being such a hip city.

 In this post, I asked travel bloggers who are experts on Berlin to share their tips and little-known tricks for saving money when visiting the city.

-If you’re traveling to Berlin on a budget, make sure to add the following unique experiences to your itinerary.
+If you’re traveling to Berlin on a budget, this Germany travel guide can help!
+Make sure to add the following unique experiences to your itinerary.

 Psst!
 Don’t forget to pin this for later!

 1. Enjoy some free entertainment at Mauerpark